What is a VPN?

 Frequently Asked Questions

-Because the most valuable commodity right now is information.
-Most Internet services are free at the point of contact because they record your data and sell it to other companies.
+PrivadoVPN keeps your personal information safe and hidden.
+The most valuable commodity right now is information, and most Internet services are free because they record your data and sell it to other companies.
 There has been a major push among world governments to make it easier to spy on you.
 Hackers have become more sophisticated and data thieves better at stealing your identity.
 Even a simple DNS request can leak information.
-A VPN can help you combat these intrusions onto your privacy so that you can take back control of your information.
+A VPN can help you combat these violations of your privacy to take back control of your information.

-It's impossible to be absolutely anonymous online.
+PrivadoVPN keeps you as anonymous as possible as you can be on the Internet.
+It’s impossible to be absolutely anonymous online.
 Just being online means giving up some of your privacy.
 However, a good no-log virtual private network like PrivadoVPN is a powerful tool to make it as difficult as possible to identify you.
-Without a VPN, you're leaving dozens of avenues open that can lead right to your personal data.
+Without a VPN, you’re leaving dozens of avenues open that can lead right to your personal data.

-All of them.
-If you have a device connected to the Internet, you should make the effort to ensure that it is as secure as possible.
+Because PrivadoVPN lets you connect unlimited devices up to 10 at a time, all of them.
+If you have a device connected to the Internet, ensure that it is as secure as possible.
 This is especially true with Internet of Things items like video doorbells and digital assistants.
-Even if you can't set up a VPN directly on them, there are still ways to ensure data goes through a secure portal.
+Even if you can’t set up a VPN directly on them, there are still ways to ensure data goes through a secure portal.

 Technically, there is a slight drop in speed because all of your data is being routed through another computer at a different location.
-However, many ISPs use a practice called "speed throttling", which means that for certain activities like streaming movies or downloading through peer-to-peer networks they will artificially slow your connection.
-With a VPN, however, they can't tell what you're doing, so there is a chance that your speeds will actually increase.
+However, many ISPs use a practice called “speed throttling,” which means that for certain activities like streaming movies or downloading through peer-to-peer networks, they will artificially slow your connection.
+With a VPN, however, they can’t tell what you’re doing, so there is a chance that your speeds will actually increase.

 In most cases, no, they are not.
 You can use a VPN in most places on Earth with no legal issues whatsoever.